What is a learning disability?

 If the school evaluates my child, will this be a good evaluation?

-The evaluation will be free, but schools are not qualified to diagnose anything.
+The evaluation will be free, but school psychologists are not allowed to make diagnoses.
 An evaluation will not tell you if your child has a learning disability, dyslexia, ADHD, etc. The purpose of school evaluations is to provide in-school resources, placement or accommodations for students.

 Evaluations for educational accommodations in high school, college, & professional school